brianjriddle/tv4-continous-delivery-valtech-2012-02/tv4/continous-integration.md

 * deploy only wp-content
 * it's just php

-.notes 300 blogs that use custom themes. started having all of wordpress in git. made deploys and upgrades hard.  cut it down to wp-content and wp-admin that needs to be checked when upgrading wordpress. deploys to stage and prod go out with in 2 minutes.
+.notes 300 blogs that use custom wordpress themes. started having all of wordpress in git. made deploys and upgrades hard.
+cut it down to wp-content and wp-admin that needs to be checked when upgrading wordpress. deploys to stage and prod go out within 2 minutes of a commit.
 OBS wordpress one plugin between having not having a site. how safe is that really?

-!SLIDE bullets center  transition=fade
+!SLIDE bullets transition=fade
 * mule
 * hot deploy++
 * testing--
 * groovy (testing possible!)
 * deployment service/system dependent

+.notes mule ESB.
+great that you can hot deploy
-.notes mule some systems just can't be deployed at will.
+after testing with test/unit, rspec, cucumber it just stinks. mule some systems just can't be deployed at will.

 !SLIDE bullets center transition=fade
 * pragmatic programmer